SUBJECTS — U.S. 1945 – Current & the Press; the Law; Civics;

 Any discussion of national security whistleblowing should take account of the following points:

-1. Basic American political theory holds that government power needs to be constrained or it will be abused: A basic principle of American democracy is that the government, if not restrained, will overstep its bounds and deprive citizens of their rights.
+Category # 1.
+Basic American political theory holds that government power needs to be constrained or it will be abused: A basic principle of American democracy is that the government, if not restrained, will overstep its bounds and deprive citizens of their rights.
 This is the reason our government is set up with a separation of powers between the Congress, the Judiciary, and the Executive; it is the reason that we have a Bill of Rights.
 Since 9/11 the actions of the U.S. government in its secret surveillance programs have demonstrated this principle yet again.
 The public’s interest in informed popular debate does not simply vanish at the invocation of the words “national security,” “National security is public security, not government security from informed criticism.”
 Judge J. Harvie Wilkinson concurring in United States v.
 Morison, 844 F.2d 1057, 1081 (4th Cir.1988).

-2. What are the benefits derived from the disclosures?
+Category # 2.
+What are the benefits derived from the disclosures?
 Gayl disclosed that the bureaucracy was getting in the way of a program needed to save the lives of troops.
 His disclosures caused the Defendant Department to embark on a crash program to put MRAPS in the field, saving thousands of lives.
 In Snowden’s case, the disclosures sparked a needed national debate on a legally questionable and secret metadata collection program.
 The debate resulted in a change of government policy.
 That is a benefit of inestimable value.
 Snowden also provided value when he demonstrated that a top administration official had made false statements to Congress when he denied the existence of the metadata collection program.
 There was also value provided by whistleblowers Drake (exposure of government waste when the NSA shut down the Thinthread program in favor of outsourcing a larger and ultimately unsuccessful program wasting a billion dollars), Kiriakou (confirmation of the torture program), Manning (disclosed information about civilian casualties) etc.

-4. Factor in Psychological Bias: The balancing of these competing values will depend upon the psychological make-up of each individual.
+Category # 4.
+Factor in Psychological Bias: The balancing of these competing values will depend upon the psychological make-up of each individual.
 Does the risk of terrorist attack make us feel so insecure that we are willing to give up the right to know what the government is doing and accept the loss of our privacy?
 The reactions of people to these questions also involve a person’s attitude toward authority.
 Some people are predisposed to follow authority and don’t question their leaders.
 Others, including many whistleblowers, are predisposed to challenge authority.
 Note that the feelings of insecurity, the fear of an overbearing government, the willingness to sacrifice privacy, and attitudes toward authority can be different in the same person for different situations.
-In addition, the fight against the terrorists is a dynamic struggle and the proper balance one day may not be the proper balance on the next.
+In addition, the fight against the terrorists is a dynamic struggle and the proper balance on one day may not be the proper balance on the next.

 People whose psychological makeup is that they feel insecure about terrorist attack will tend to err on the side of security.
 But that may mean that they will unnecessarily sacrifice their privacy (and the privacy of others) and allow the government to take on new powers which it may abuse.
 On the other hand, those who are suspicious of government power may try to deprive the government of tools that it legitimately needs to keep the country safe from terrorists, resulting in loss of life.
 The only way to deal with this situation is for people to try to understand their own natural bias and take it into account, looking for a rational, fact-based, solution.